asteriosk/convaudi/README.md

     $ ruby convaudi.rb [options]

     Available options:
         -c, --concurrency [NUM_OF_CPUS]  The number of threads executing conversion at any given point.
-Default: number of processors
-        -q, --quality [QUALITY]          The quality in which to transform the converted files.
+Default: 2 -q, --quality [QUALITY]          The quality in which to transform the converted files.
 Default: 320k -p, --pretend                    Show only what the script is going to do: do not really convert or touch any file.
 Default: false
         -d, --delete                     Whether to delete the original file upon successful (only) converion.
 Default: false